JKOSWot/BugsPlayer/README.md

 # BugsPlayer
-Simple AI Agent entered into a Gridworld Game
+Simple AI Agent entered into a Gridworld Game that uses the A&#42; Shortest Path Algorithm